 Future emission factors should reflect technological advances, environmental regulations, deterioration in operating conditions and any expected changes in fuel formulations.
 Rates of penetration of new technologies and/or controls are important in developing the right sectoral emission factors for any particular projection year.

 It is good practice for a graded approach () to be used when projecting emissions, as indicated in Figure 5-1.
 Key categories () or sources where changes in technology or controls are expected to be significant should be estimated using grade 2 or 3 methods.
-When national models are used, they must incorporate underlying activity/energy data that are consistent with other relevant projected data sets and it must be ensured that relevant policies and measures are incorporated appropriately.
+When national models are used, they must incorporate underlying activity/energy data that are consistent with other relevant projected data sets and it must be ensured that relevant PaMs are incorporated appropriately.

 Figure 5-1 Decision tree showing the recommended approach for developing emission projections